Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

 because the right-hand-side of (\ref{eq:Zrep}) satisfies the SDE (\ref{eq:Zsde}).
 Then an application of the Bayes formula to the definition of $U$ in (\ref{eq:piproblem}) yields the result.

 \end{proof}

-The point of (\ref{eq:Urep}) is that the state variables in the objective function have decoupled dynamics under $\mathbb P^{*}$ (recall (\ref{eq:sdeXstar}) and (\ref{eq:sdephi})).
-However, the problematic feature of the history dependence of $\Phi$ remains, as exhibited in (\ref{eq:Phirep}), inheriting this feature from the filtered switching process $\widehat{Y}$.
-Indeed, using the solution of the stock price SDE (\ref{eq:sdeXstar}), the representation (\ref{eq:Phirep}) can be converted to one involving the stock price and its history: with $\Phi_{0}=\phi$ and $X_{0}=x$, we have
+The point of \eqref{eq:Urep} is that the state variables in the objective function have decoupled dynamics under $\mathbb{P}^{*}$ (recall \eqref{eq:sdeXstar} and \eqref{eq:sdephi}).
+However, the problematic feature of the history dependence of $\Phi$ remains, as exhibited in \eqref{eq:Phirep}, inheriting this feature from the filtered change-point process $\widehat{Y}$.
+Indeed, using the solution of the stock price SDE \eqref{eq:sdeXstar}, the representation \eqref{eq:Phirep} may be converted to one involving the stock price and its history, as follows.